 Furthermore, it’s possible to record 4:2:2 8-bit footage to an external recorder connected via an optional micro HDMI cable.
 Footage that is saved to a memory card in the card slot has 4:2:0 8-bit colour.

 - 16MP sensor with no optical low-pass filter

-If you don’t have the budget for a GH5 and if what you film isn’t all that complex, the Panasonic GX800 could be what you need.
+If you don’t have the budget for a GH5 and if what you film or shoot isn’t all that complex, the Panasonic GX800 could be what you need.

 With a 16-megapixel Micro Four Thirds sensor, the GX800 can record 4K video and also offers Panasonic’s 4K Photo feature.

 Images are composed and reviewed on the 3-inch 1,040,000-dot screen that can be flipped up through 180 degrees for convenient selfie shooting and vlogging.

 It’s a pocket-sized camera with a retractable lens, perfect for carrying anywhere you go.
 But importantly, its image quality is superb and has all the tools and features you need to learn – and grow – with the camera.